salmsrocks/springboot-microservices-to-ecs-fargate/README.md

 - Service Discovery with Route 53 Hosted Zones and DNS.
 - Continuous Integration and Continuous Deployment with AWS Code Pipeline

-You will learn to debug problems with deploying containers using Service events and AWS CloudWatch logs.

-You will learn about automating deployments and creating a continuous delivery pipeline with AWS Code Pipeline.
-You will learn how to Auto Scale applications based on load as well as deploy multiple instances behind a load balancer using AWS ECS Fargate.

-You will be using a number of AWS Services - ECS - Elastic Container Services, AWS Fargate, EC2 - Elastic Compute Cloud, S3, AWS CodePipeLine, AWS CodeBuild, IAM, CloudWatch, ELB, Target Groups, X Ray, AWS Parameter Store, AWS App Mesh and Route 53.

-You will be using deploying a variety of projects to Amazon Web Services (AWS).
-These projects are created with  Spring Boot (REST API Framework), Spring (Dependency Management), Maven (dependencies management), Eclipse (Java IDE) and Tomcat Embedded Web Server.
-We will help you set up each one of these.

 ## What you'll learn
 - You will Learn the Fundamentals of Amazon Web Services from Zero, no previous experience required